 Kombucha is tangy, slightly sweet, and can be effervescent.
 The flavor varies greatly depending on the culturing time and tea used.
 The culturing time determines whether the kombucha tea has a very mild taste or a very strong vinegar-like taste.

-Drink the kombucha as is or add juice or fruit for additional flavoring.
+Drink the kombucha as is or add juice or fruit for additional kombucha flavors.

 Water kefir can be fairly sweet, depending on the sugar used for culturing.
 We recommend flavoring water kefir made with sugar water prior to consuming, as the taste of plain water kefir isn't particularly pleasing.